adamdecaf/moov-go-client/client/docs/WatchmanApi.md

 > OfacWatch AddOfacCompanyNameWatch(ctx, name, ofacWatchRequest, optional)

+Watch company

-Add company watch by name.
+Watch a company by its name.
 The match percentage will be included in the webhook's JSON payload.

 ### Required Parameters